lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/rome_nodes.md

 ```

 Without it, the MKL does a CPUID check and disables AVX2/FMA on
-non-Intel CPUs, leading to much worse performance. **NOTE:** in version
+non-Intel CPUs, leading to much worse performance.
+!!! note
-2020, Intel has removed this environment variable and added separate Zen
+    In version 2020, Intel has removed this environment variable and added separate Zen
     codepaths to the library.
 However, they are still incomplete and do not
     cover every BLAS function.
 Also, the Intel AVX2 codepaths still seem to
     provide somewhat better performance, so a new workaround would be to
     overwrite the `mkl_serv_intel_cpu_true` symbol with a custom function:

 ```c
 int mkl_serv_intel_cpu_true() {